-De-risking is where financial institutions terminate or restrict business relationships with clients or categories of clients to avoid, rather than manage, ML/FT risk in line with the risk based approach.
-There can be many reasons for derisking, such as concerns about profitability, reputational risk, lower risk appetites, sanctions regimes and other regulatory requirements.
-De-risking is not exclusively an AML/CFT issue.
-However, from an AML/CFT perspective, it can introduce further ML/FT risk and opacity into the financial system.
-Terminating business relationships potentially forces entities and persons underground which creates financial exclusion and reduces transparency meaning transactions are less traceable consequently increasing ML/FT risks.
+De-risking is where financial institutions terminate or restrict business relationships with clients or categories of clients to avoid, rather than manage, ML/FT/PF risk in line with the risk based approach.
+There can be many reasons for de-risking, such as concerns about profitability, reputational risk, lower risk appetites, sanctions regimes and other regulatory requirements.
+De-risking is not exclusively an AML/CFT/CPF issue.
+However, from an AML/CFT/CPF perspective, it can introduce further ML/FT/PF risk and opacity into the financial system.
+Terminating business relationships potentially forces entities and persons underground which creates financial exclusion and reduces transparency meaning transactions are less traceable consequently increasing ML/FT/PF risks.
 This issue is not unique to the Isle of Man and is recognised internationally.
 Statements and documents issued by the FATF and MONEYVAL which relevant persons may find useful can be found at:

-FATF clarifies risk based approach: case-by-case, not wholesale de-risking, October 2014;

-Drivers for "de-risking" go beyond anti-money laundering/terrorist financing, June 2015;

-FATF takes action to tackle de-risking, October 2015,
+- FATF clarifies risk based approach: case-by-case, not wholesale de-risking October 2014; - Drivers for "de-risking" go beyond anti-money laundering/terrorist financing June 2015; - FATF takes action to tackle de-risking October 2015; - MONEYVAL De-risking April 2015.

-https://www.coe.int/en/web/moneyval/implementation/de-risking, April 2015.

-Relevant persons are encouraged to avoid policies that support the wholesale derisking of business categories without taking into account, seriously and comprehensively, their level of ML/FT risk and applicable risk mitigation measures for customers within a particular sector.
+Relevant persons are encouraged to avoid policies that support the wholesale derisking of business categories without taking into account, seriously and comprehensively, their level of ML/FT/PF risk and applicable risk mitigation measures for customers within a particular sector.
 Decisions with respect to unacceptable risk customers should be made on a case-by case-basis.

-2.2.5 Managing and mitigating ML/FT risks
+2.2.5 Managing and mitigating ML/FT/PF risks

-Following ML/FT risk assessments, whether at the point of an initial risk assessment or after a review, relevant persons must determine and adopt appropriate and effective risk sensitive procedures and controls which enable them to manage and mitigate their ML/FT risks.
-This means that heightened (or in the case of CDD, enhanced) measures should be taken to manage and mitigate situations in which the ML/FT risk is higher and Code concessions must not be applied.
-Less stringent measures may be applied in situations with lower ML/FT risk.
+Code 4(2), 15(4) Following ML/FT/PF risk assessments, whether at the point of an initial risk assessment or after a review, relevant persons must determine and adopt appropriate and effective risk sensitive procedures and controls which enable them to manage and mitigate their ML/FT/PF risks.
+This means that heightened (or in the case of CDD, enhanced) measures should be taken to manage and mitigate situations in which the ML/FT/PF risk is higher, and Code concessions must not be applied.
+Less stringent measures may be applied in situations with lower ML/FT/PF risk.